WPR001/UGC_VideoCaptioner/README.md

-# UGC-VideoCaptioner: A Reinforcement Learning Based Omni Modality UGC Video Detail Caption Model and New Benchmarks
+# UGC-VideoCaptioner: An Omni UGC Video Detail Caption Model and New Benchmarks

 <p align="center">